Do I need, in my kit, a Nifty Fifty?

 I never understood the hype around the “Nifty Fifty.”
 On a full frame (35mm) camera it used to be one of the ‘must have’ prime lenses in your kit.
 This was back in the day when Zoom Lenses just could not match the image quality of a Prime.

 Other ‘must have,’ Prime lenses were 28mm wide angle, 85mm or 135mm medium telephoto, and 200mm or 300mm telephoto.
-Either end of this spectrum were considered specialized use lenses.
+Either end of this spectrum were considered specialist use lenses.

-Be that as it may, the 50mm Lens was the all rounder, for street, portrait and social/family shooting, shooting still lifes, etc. Its angle of view is ingrained in our photographic psyche.
+Be that as it may, the 50mm Lens was the all rounder, for street, portrait and social/family shooting, shooting still lifes, etc. Its angle of view is ingrained in our photographic psyche, and also closely matched the field of view of the human eye, apparently.

-However, in this day and age, for the vast majority of shooters (non-professional) the image quality of Zoom lenses is very good.
-Its when you start getting into situations where you need fast glass for low light applications, or exceptional image quality that the argument for Prime Lenses still renders valid.
+However, in this day and age, for the vast majority of shooters (non-professional) the image quality of Zoom lenses is getting better nd better.
+Its when you start getting into situations where you need fast glass for low light applications, fastidious background blur, or exceptional image quality, that the argument for Prime Lenses still renders valid.

 APS-C format?
 35mm.

-So when we rave about the “Nifty Fifty,” its bang for its buck and why every photographer needs on in their kit, I have to ask, “Why?”
+So when we rave about the “Nifty Fifty,” its bang for its buck and why every photographer needs one in their kit, I have to ask, “Why?”

-In portraiture, the 50mm lens has long been abandoned as a recommended goto lens, heck even the 85mm lens has been pushed aside somewhat, due to the compression that longer lenses offer.
+In portraiture, the 50mm lens has long been abandoned as a recommended goto lens, heck even the 85mm lens has been pushed aside somewhat (135mm anyone?) due to the compression that longer lenses offer.
 In this day and age, a 50mm lens is too wide and unflattering to the Sitter.
-Even though the depth of field and bokeh might be stellar.
-Even in Photography, there are fashion trends and fads.
+Even though the depth of field and bokeh might be stellar: even in Photography there are fashion trends and fads.

-As an APS-C format shooter, a 50mm fast prime lens gives me the equivalent of an 85mm lens.
+For an APS-C format shooter, a 50mm fast prime lens gives the equivalent of an 85mm lens.
 I already have a fast, 35mm Prime (Canon) [btw if you haven’t yet got one in your kit, get this] which is the 35mm-format equivalent of a 50mm lens.
-So, why would I need a fast 85mm prime lens in my kit?
+So, why would I need a fast, crop factor 85mm, prime lens in my kit?
 What would I use it for?
 For candid street portraits I prefer a long-ish telephoto.

 For studio work with product and still life, fast is not necessary, nor in many cases is shallow depth of field.
 In the past it only came in handy, for me, with a small portrait studio, and hinged on how far you could move your subject away from the background and still backup to be able to provide a flattering focus on my sitter.